Title

 This act enhances penalties and introduces additional prohibitions against access device fraud, recognizing such crimes as economic sabotage and imposing severe punishments, including life imprisonment for offenses involving hacking or large-scale skimming.

-Card skimming is a type of fraud involving illegal copying of information from the magnetic stripe of a payment card to gain unauthorized access to customer accounts.
+It defines Card Skimming as fraud involving illegal copying of information from the magnetic stripe of a payment card to gain access to customer accounts.

-If the cardholder abandons or surreptitiously leaves their place of residence or business without informing the credit card company, and at the same time, the unpaid balance is past due for at least 90 days and exceeds PHP 200,000, they are presumed to have intent to defraud.
+If a cardholder abandons or surreptitiously leaves the stated place without informing the credit card company, and the outstanding unpaid balance is past due for at least 90 days and exceeds P200,000, the cardholder is prima facie presumed to have used the credit card with intent to defraud.

 Analyze Cases Smarter, Faster